adarlan/plankton/README.md

 Plankton is an open-source CI/CD tool based on the Compose Specification.

-It uses Docker containers to run CI/CD pipelines.

 Just create a `plankton.yaml` file containing the pipeline configuration, and execute a `docker run` command to start it.
 Once the pipeline is running,
 you can track its progress on the terminal or the web interface in your browser.